 Jeruzalem was the second film from the Israeli Paz Brothers, Doron and Yoav.
 They had previously made the non-genre Phobodilia (2009).
 Jeruzalem proved a reasonable success for them and played at numerous horror and fantastic film festivals around the world.

-Jeruzalem works fairly well – even in a field that is becoming as tiresome and played out as Found Footage genre.
+Jeruzalem works fairly well – even in a field that is becoming as tediously played out as Found Footage genre.
 With its labyrinth of enclosed streets and multi-cultural mix, Jerusalem makes for a fantastic location.
 Even the Israeli actors cast as Americans come across as reasonably convincing.
 The Paz Brothers absorb you in the journey of the two girls and take their time before allowing the horror element to erupt.
 Thereafter the film delivers a solid and satisfying run through.